Grinndale History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 had two listing for the family: Roger de Grendale, Huntingdonshire; and Walter de Grendale, Yorkshire.

 Early History of the Grinndale family

-Another 141 words (10 lines of text) covering the years 1519 and 1583 are included under the topic Early Grinndale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grinndale research.
+Another 71 words (5 lines of text) covering the years 1519, 1583, 1536, 1537, 1538 and 1548 are included under the topic Early Grinndale History in all our PDF Extended History products and printed products wherever possible.